 How is it different from accelerators and incubators?

-Founders should join the Lab for the dedicated resources, mentoring, networking, and initial investment opportunities available to participants.
+Founders should pitch FIL for access to capital, dedicated resources, mentoring, networking, and investment opportunities.

 What kind of founder are you looking for?

-There is no one-size-fits all when it comes to identifying successful founders, in terms of age, education, or work experience.
-We expect to invite founders into the Lab who have worked at, or potentially founded, startups, as well as those who have had more traditional careers and are embarking on their first solo venture.
-What matters to us is finding people who have an idea they’d like to pursue and are ready to put dedicated time and energy toward that passion.
+There is no one-size-fits all when it comes to identifying successful founders in terms of age, education, or work experience.
+We expect to invest in companies and founders who have worked at, or potentially founded, startups and those who have had more traditional careers and are embarking on their first venture.
+FIL welcomes founding teams or solo entrepreneurs.
+Founders should be ready to make a full time commitment to their company.

 Do you have to be a woman to apply?

 FIL is designed to bring more women into entrepreneurship.
 Our definition of “woman” is the broadest possible and includes any female-identifying, nonbinary, and genderqueer founders.